Unidata/netcdf-c/man4/netcdf-internal.md

   [[\<](#Derivitive-Works "Previous section in reading order")]   [[\>](#g_t_0060_0060The-Marriage-of-NetCDF_002c_0027_0027-an-Opera-in-Three-Acts "Next section in reading order")]       [[\<\<](#Derivitive-Works "Beginning of this chapter or previous chapter")]   [[Up](#Derivitive-Works "Up section")]   [[\>\>](#Concept-Index "Next chapter")]                   [[Top](#Top "Cover (top) of document")]   [[Contents](#SEC_Contents "Table of contents")]   [[Index](#Concept-Index "Index")]   [[?](#SEC_About "About (help)")]
   --------------------------------------------------------------- -------------------------------------------------------------------------------------------------------------------- --- ----------------------------------------------------------------------------- ---------------------------------------- ----------------------------------------- --- --- --- --- ----------------------------------------- ------------------------------------------------- ----------------------------------- ----------------------------------

-2.1 From “A Tale of Two Data Formats,” the bestselling novel {.section}
+2.1 From “A Tale of Two Data Formats,” the bestselling novel
 ------------------------------------------------------------